bvladoiu/prisma-editor/README.md

 This checklist outlines the standard process for implementing tasks and merging feature branches into the develop branch.

 ### Starting a Task
-1. Check the OUTSTANDING section in TODOS.md and promote any items to tasks if needed
+1. Check the TODO section in TODOS.md and select a task.
-2. Select a task from the TODO section
-3. Create a new branch from develop with a descriptive name (e.g., `task1-consistent-css-rules`)
+2. Create a new branch from develop with a descriptive name (e.g., `task1-ui-config`).

+### Implementing the Task
+1. Understand the requirements of the task
 ### Implementing the Task
 1. Understand the requirements of the task
 2. Make the necessary code changes